CBDOO at your service

 The Rosin story

-As with the creation of Moonrock and the development of the ice-o-Lator, the history of this extraction technique is a little hazy.
+As with the creation of Moonrock, the development of ice-o-Lator and CRD, the history of this extraction technique is a little hazy.

-As far as we know, it's fairly recent.
+As far as we know, it's a fairly recent development, even more recent than the cryogenic drying technique.

 In the 2000s, a certain Compashon shared a tutorial on ICMag, a famous American forum.